POLICY ON CORPORATE GOVERNANCE OF PELANGI PUBLISHING GROUP BHD

 The Board has established a Remuneration Committee which is responsible to review and recommend to the Board on the remuneration of the Executive Directors, according to the level of performance of the Executive Directors.
 The Remuneration Committee was formed on 24 May 2004.

-The Remuneration Committee comprises of two (2) Independent Non-Executive Directors and one (1) Executive Chairman cum Managing Director.
+The Remuneration Committee comprises of one (1) Senior Independent Non-Executive Director and two (2) Independent Non-Executive Directors.
 The Remuneration Committee should meet not less than once a year.
 The Committee has full and unrestricted access to the Company’s records, properties and personnel.

 (Terms of Reference for Remuneration Committee is Stated in Appendix D)